GameTechDev/Intel-Texture-Works-Plugin/README.md

 6. Ok

 ### Loading Files Saved via Plugin
-Multiple DDS plugin formats can result in a texture display error on load.
-To avoid this, use the following process to load your saved BCn textures.
+Multiple resident DDS plugins can result in a texture display error on load.
+To avoid this, use the following process to reload textures saved with the Intel&reg; Texture Works plugin for Photoshop

 1. File > Open As
 2. Select **Intel&reg; Texture Works (\*.DDS;\*.DDS)** as type (to the right of "File name" field)